 Information Literacy/Outreach Librarian

-As Information Literacy and Outreach Services Librarian I am responsible for the areas of psychology, social work, sociology, as well as outreach to special groups, teaching, and reference.
+As Information Literacy and Outreach Services Librarian I am responsible for the areas of psychology, social work, sociology, as well as outreach to special groups, research, and instruction service.

 LSU Libraries, Information Literacy Outreach Services Librarian, July 2006-present.

 LSU Libraries, Reference Information Literacy Librarian, July 2004-present.

 College Hill Library, Front Range Community College, Westminster, CO,

 Norlin Library, University of Colorado, Boulder, CO, Reference Instruction Librarian,

 Semester at Sea, Assistant Librarian, Jan.
 2001-April 2001.

 University of Colorado School of Law Library, University of Colorado, Boulder, CO, Senior Instructor and Head of Public Services, Oct.
 1994-Dec.
 2001.

 Schmid Law Library, University of Nebraska, Lincoln, NE, Associate Professor of the

 Law Library and Reference Librarian, Jan.
 1987-Sept.
 1994.